hsnkh12/tcp-server-golang/README.md

 # tcp-server-golang
-Basic TCP server with Go language
+Basic TCP server with Go language that you can use to run it on a specific address, listen to connections, accept them, and write back.
+This type of application can be used to build, chat server, file sharing system, real time notification system, custom protocl server (fav), and more.

 ## Donwload